by Team Tradify, January 20, 2025

 Your future in electrics - UK 🇬🇧

-A 2020 study concluded that electricians were the second most in-demand tradespeople – following close behind plumbers.
+Electricians are the second most in-demand tradespeople – following close behind plumbers.
 Alongside the effects of the pandemic, there is a shortage of school leavers entering electrical apprenticeships – and the demand is only getting higher every year.
 It’s expected the UK could be short 10,000 electricians by 2023.

 Career progression opportunities are ample in this industry.
 UK electricians could choose to complete an Electrotechnical NVQs Levels 2-3 (2356) to become fully qualified and demand a higher salary.
 In any case, with hard work and experience, many electricians progress into roles as project managers, forepersons, site supervisors, electrical engineers or consultants for engineering or building firms.